JuliaPy/PyPlot.jl/README.md

 ## Main Work / TODO
 * Wrapper of matploblib[^why]
-* Functions deal with integration, derivation, as well as eigenvalue and eigenvector problems
+* Functions frequently used but not supported by the official Julia team, like derivation, integration and eigenvalue problems.

 [^why]: The Julia team seems to favor graphics solutions from ground up and the standard solution has not been decided yet.
 I just cannot wait